 But when should you visit the hospital or emergency room?

-• Severe dehydration – manifested by excessive thirst, dry mucous membranes and skin, little to no urine output, dark colored urine
+- Severe dehydration – manifested by excessive thirst, dry mucous membranes and skin, little to no urine output, and dark colored urine